AnyLog-co/documentation/getting started.md

  master_node = 126.32.47.29:2048
  </pre>

-If the value string is identical to a command name, setting a value returns an error and the user can enforce the value using the command ***set***.
+If the value string is identical to a command name, setting a value returns an error, and the user can enforce the value using the command ***set***.
 Example:
 <pre>
 set dbms_name = test